-Durant's strategy is to push up the field with his warjacks and keeping them functional with Hand of the Creator.
+Tristan's strategy is to push up the field with his warjacks and keep them functional with Hand of the Creator.
 Once his battlegroup is in position, he'll feat, cast Manifest Destiny, and hopefully land a crippling blow on the opponent.
 He's mainly a backline warcaster due to his stats and mediocre combat ability.
-If worst comes to worst he can go into melee (Manifest Destiny works on him as well) and not be a total limp noodle, but he's certainly no Kreoss2 or Thyra when it comes to combat.
+If worst comes to worst he can go into melee (Manifest Destiny works on him as well) and do some work, but he's certainly no Kreoss2 or Thyra when it comes to combat.

 - Templar - With its shield and a good target for Inviolable Resolve this 'jack will be difficult to remove and likely to be around to keep hitting after some suitable healing from Hand of the Creator.
 As a Shield Guard it can help keep Tristan alive, as he marginally on the weaker side in terms of survivability.

 - Guardian - Tristan will like an arc node, but he doesn't rely on one, so this heavy has good melee range and hits hard as well as providing Tristan with a way to cast Chasten deep into the enemy.